Events by Interest

 View all events >>

 Held in Harvey Ladew’s Studio, lectures are $25 for members, and $30 for non-members.
 Lunch, $12 is optional and by reservation.
 Reservations should be made in advance and accompanied by payment.
+Sign up for all six lectures and receive one free!
+Members $125, and $150 for non-members.
 Seating is limited.
 Coffee is served at 10 am.
 Lectures begin at 10:30 am promptly.
 Registrants’ names are checked at the door on the day of the program (tickets are not mailed).
 Please call (410) 557-9570 to register.

 Fall 2013 LECTURE SERIES